In the middle of the ’80ies Japanese artists, Tetsuo Hara and Buron Son created a new saga called “Hokuto no Ken” (Ken of Hokuto).

-Although being the youngster and (initially) weaker, in time Ken will become the favourite one, the others being too wicked or too arrogant to deserve this supreme honor.
+Although being the youngster and (initially) weaker, in time Ken will become the favorite one, the others being too wicked or too arrogant to deserve this supreme honor.

-Koei-Tecmo crafted this game from the well tested mechanics of “Dinasty Warriors” and it is probably for this reason that “Ken’s Rage” succeeds where all the previous titles have failed.
+Koei-Tecmo crafted this game from the well-tested mechanics of “Dynasty Warriors” and it is probably for this reason that “Ken’s Rage” succeeds where all the previous titles have failed.

 Having said this, here is my personal opinion:

 Music: 8/10.
-The heavy metal soundtrack perfectly fits the mood of the game, although it tend to get a little repetitive in the long run;
+The heavy metal soundtrack perfectly fits the mood of the game, although it tends to get a little repetitive in the long run;

 Camera Control: 6/10.
-Moving the right analog stick forward will almost allow you to see the battle ground directly from above (?!?) but the reverse movement won’t get you very high on the distant horizon.
+Moving the right analog stick forward will almost allow you to see the battleground directly from above (?!?) but the reverse movement won’t get you very high on the distant horizon.
 In other words, you won’t be able to take a proper look and to appreciate the background (collapsed building, falling monuments and such).
-On the other hand, there’s unfortunately not much to see here, the overall dullness of the enviroments being the major flaw.
+On the other hand, there’s unfortunately not much to see here, the overall dullness of the environment being the major flaw.

 But if the annoying camera movement can generally be overcome, it becomes really painful during boss battles, since the camera will be automatically locked on the boss.
-Apparenly a well thought initiative which became a severe handicap;
+Apparently, a well-thought initiative which became a severe handicap;

 Button Mapping: 8/10.
 Not perfect (see my “Rant V2.0” on post#140) but it works fine for the most part;

 Gameplay: 9/10. (a little less, if you’re not a fan …).
-You explore different enviroments, slashing hundreds of colorful enemies with proper combos and Ken’s mythical supermoves until you get to boss battle.
+You explore different environments, slashing hundreds of colorful enemies with proper combos and Ken’s mythical super moves until you get to boss battle.

-I don’t know if I have sadistic tendencies but it is a joy to see your enemies exploding from within ….
-It’s really up you if you want to play using a “button-smashing” technique (it can be done) or want to take your time in learning which combo will better serve the situation, this latter case being very rewarding in the long run;
+I don’t know if I have sadistic tendencies but it is a joy to see your enemies exploding from within… It’s really up to you if you want to play using a “button-smashing” technique (it can be done) or want to take your time in learning which combo will better serve the situation, this latter case being very rewarding in the long run;

 Graphics (backgrounds): 6,5/10.
 See “camera control”;

-I haven’t played the game yet, but from what I read I guess I never will, since the new features just turn out to be the possibility of playing with minor characters and wear alternate outfits.
-The background graphics is worse than the original (if possible) and the gameplay is totally crippled by very short exploration phases and too frequent boss battles, tied in by arguable “manga style” static scenes (a kind of digital comic).
-The only good point here seem to be the collector’s edition gadgets including, among other features, a “super-deformed” Kenshiro USB pendrive.
+I haven’t played the game yet, but from what I read I guess I never will since the new features just turn out to be the possibility of playing with minor characters and wear alternate outfits.
+The background graphics are worse than the original (if possible) and the gameplay is totally crippled by very short exploration phases and too frequent boss battles, tied in by arguably “manga style” static scenes (a kind of digital comic).
+The only good point here seems to be the collector’s edition gadgets including, among other features, a “super-deformed” Kenshiro USB pen drive.
 Sorry Tecmo, but this is not enough for me!